Strauss-Kahn seeks new refuge from 'nightmare'

 While Strauss-Kahn gets used to bail life wearing an ankle bracelet and being forced to stay in an apartment under the watch of video surveillance and and armed guard around the clock, the legal battle is heightening even before his next court appearance on June 6 to make a formal plea.

 His lawyer Benjamin Brafman has said Strauss-Kahn will plead not guilty and that he is confident his client will go free.

 "He has impressed me very much.
 Despite the circumstances, he's doing well," Brafman told the Israeli newspaper Haaretz in an interview.

 The defense team has hired a posse of private investigators who, according to media reports, are already sifting through the 32-year-old accuser's personal history in New York and her native Guinea in West Africa.

 Prosecutors told Strauss-Kahn's bail hearing last week that they are also building a "strong" case in support of the accusations.

-DNA tests taken from the Sofitel hotel where the attack is alleged to have taken place are being studied.
+DNA tests taken from the Sofitel hotel where the attack allegedly took place are being studied.
 However no details have been made public.
-"We won't release any evidence before the trial," said Erin Duggan, a spokeswoman for the District Attorney in New York.
+"We won't release any evidence before the trial," said Erin Duggan, a spokeswoman for the district attorney in New York.

 © 2011 AFP